lquidfire/OpenDKIM/README.md

 to applications and an example filter application using the milter protocol for providing a DKIM service.

+## Ed25519 Support

+Ed25519 keys are supported!
+You will need OpenSSL v1.1.1 or higher.

 ## Introduction

 DKIM (Domain Keys Identified Mail) is an email authentication method,